ParasJmail/React/3Adding_interactivity/Responding_To_Events/queueingaseriesofstateupdates/README.md

     It is an uncommon use case, but if you would like to update the same state variable multiple times before the next render, instead of passing the next state value like setNumber(number + 1), you can pass a function that calculates the next state based on the previous one in the queue, like setNumber(n => n + 1).
 It is a way to tell React to “do something with the state value” instead of just replacing it.

     Try incrementing the counter now: UpdateMultiple.js

+    Here, n => n + 1 is called an updater function.
+When you pass it to a state setter:

+    1. React queues this function to be processed after all the other code in the event handler has run.
+    2. During the next render, React goes through the queue and gives you the final updated state.

+        setNumber(n => n + 1);
+        setNumber(n => n + 1);
+        setNumber(n => n + 1);

+    Here’s how React works through these lines of code while executing the event handler:

+        1. setNumber(n => n + 1): n => n + 1 is a function.
+React adds it to a queue.
+        2. setNumber(n => n + 1): n => n + 1 is a function.
+React adds it to a queue.
+        3. setNumber(n => n + 1): n => n + 1 is a function.
+React adds it to a queue.

+    When you call useState during the next render, React goes through the queue.
+The previous number state was 0, so that’s what React passes to the first updater function as the n argument.
+Then React takes the return value of your previous updater function and passes it to the next updater as n, and so on:

+        queued update	    n	    returns
+        n => n + 1	        0	    0 + 1 = 1
+        n => n + 1	        1	    1 + 1 = 2
+        n => n + 1	        2	    2 + 1 = 3

+    React stores 3 as the final result and returns it from useState.

+    This is why clicking “+3” in the above example correctly increments the value by 3.

+What happens if you update state after replacing it

+    What about this event handler?
+What do you think number will be in the next render?

+        <button onClick={() => {
+            setNumber(number + 5);
+            setNumber(n => n + 1);
+        }}>

+    UpdateStateAfterReplacing.js

+    Here’s what this event handler tells React to do:

+        1. setNumber(number + 5): number is 0, so setNumber(0 + 5).
+React adds “replace with 5” to its queue.
+        2. setNumber(n => n + 1): n => n + 1 is an updater function.
+React adds that function to its queue.

+    During the next render, React goes through the state queue:

+    queued update       n           returns
+    ”replace with 5”	0 (unused)	5
+    n => n + 1	        5	        5 + 1 = 6

+    React stores 6 as the final result and returns it from useState.

+    Note

+        You may have noticed that setState(5) actually works like setState(n => 5), but n is unused!

+What happens if you replace state after updating it

+    Let’s try one more example.
+What do you think number will be in the next render?

+        <button onClick={() => {
+            setNumber(number + 5);
+            setNumber(n => n + 1);
+            setNumber(42);
+        }}>